 Most brands of chocolate you find in the store will have sugar added to them.
 Even bars that say 80% cacao, or 90% cacao.
 It’s less sugar but still has sugar.

 Another sugar-free chocolate option is ChocZero.
-I haven’t tried it yet, but after doing some research on it I’m about to order it and give it a try, especially since they have milk chocolate options which is my mom’s favorite.
+After doing some research on it recently we tried it and it’s also very tasty.
+They have milk chocolate options too, which is my mom’s favorite.

 Using the Right Sweetener for Keto Fudge